Vyral/base-template/_posts/2020-11-18-what-are-we-most-thankful-for-this-holiday-season.md

 {% include youtube.html %}

 We absolutely love the holiday season, and we want to take this time to wish you and your family a fantastic one as we end this hectic year.
 Amid the craziness, there’s much to be thankful for.
-Happy Holidays to you and your family from the John Schuster Group\!
+Happy holidays to you and your family from the John Schuster Group\!
 We hope you have a great end to your year and an even better start to 2021.
-Our team members recorded messages of thanks to share with all of you.
-To see them, watch the short video.
+Our team members recorded messages of thanks to share with all of you.&nbsp;